-Automation of business processes means the use of software robots to automate routine tasks.
-Any repetitive processes are prime candidates for automation.
+RPA in insurance means the use of software robots to automate routine industry-specific tasks.
+Any repetitive processes such as customer onboarding, submission of claims, insurance payout calculation, and so on are prime candidates for automation.

-Robots are versatile assistants that quickly and accurately cope with work and are able to:
+Robots are versatile assistants that work quickly and accurately and are able to:

 - reduce the number of errors,

-- speed up work execution up to 80%,
+- increase the amount of work by up to 80%,

 - increase business profitability by 2-4 times.

 Why does a robot need less time to complete tasks?
-It doesn’t get distracted and can work simultaneously in several systems: Outlook, Excel, CRM, Word, Chrome, etc. Robots take on the following tasks:
+It doesn’t get distracted and can work simultaneously in multiple systems: Outlook, Excel, CRM, Word, Chrome, etc. Robots take on the following tasks:

 - accumulate data about clients from various sources,